rust-mobile/android-activity/README.md

 ## MSRV

 We aim to (at least) support stable releases of Rust from the last three months.
 Rust has a 6 week release cycle which means we will support the last three stable releases.
-For example, when Rust 1.69 is released we would limit our `rust_version` to 1.67.
+For example, when Rust 1.69 is released we would limit our `rust-version` to 1.67.

-We will only bump the `rust_version` at the point where we either depend on a new features or a dependency has increased its MSRV, and we won't be greedy.
+We will only bump the `rust-version` at the point where we either depend on a new features or a dependency has increased its MSRV, and we won't be greedy.
 In other words we will only set the MSRV to the lowest version that's _needed_.

-MSRV updates are not considered to be inherently semver breaking (unless a new feature is exposed in the public API) and so a `rust_version` change may happen in patch releases.
+MSRV updates are not considered to be inherently semver breaking (unless a new feature is exposed in the public API) and so a `rust-version` change may happen in patch releases.